patrickbwarren/inkscape-survex-export/README.md

 tab in the export dialogue box.

-* The `compass` bearing is generated using the orientation line as reference, which for example will be traced over a North arrow in the survey (in the direction S to N).
+* The `compass` bearing is generated using the orientation line as reference, which for example will be traced over a North arrow in the survey (in the direction S to N; corresponding to bearing = 0.0 in the dialog box).
 If a North arrow is not used the true bearing represented by the orientation line should of course be specified in the Parameters tab in the export dialogue box.

 * The `clino` reading is set to zero.